shnaveen25/prnewsextractor/README.md

 ### What is this repository for? ###

 * Quick summary :
      **PR Newswire** is a distributor of press releases based in New York City.
 By PR Newswire we can find news by industry or search for the topics that matter.
+In the current application we harvested the **News Releases by Industry & Markets** their are many categories as I chosen one.
+I used MongoDb to store the harvested data.

 * Harvest Data From : [PR News Wire](http://www.prnewswire.com/rss/)